Trail Conditions: Closed

 Snow Cover: 0-4

-The Langlade County Snowmobile Ordinance prohibits snowmobilers and all terrain vehicles from operating on the trails.
+The Langlade County Snowmobile Ordinance prohibits snowmobiles and all-terrain vehicles from operating on the trails after the official closing date.

 Click Here to order a Langlade County, WI snowmobile trail map.